Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 I’m not Carrie Foster.
 (Imagine that)

-My plan was flawed at the most basic level.
+When I look back, I realize my plan was flawed at the most basic level.

 We hit the same benchmarks, our students were equally prepared, and the learning outcomes were strong across the board.